AlbertAhnfelt/futbolito-mvp/SETUP_GUIDE.md

 4. Click "Analyze Video"
 5. Wait 30-60 seconds for AI analysis
 6. View the extracted highlights in the table!
+7. A new video with AI-generated commentary will be saved to `videos/generated-videos/`

 ## 🐛 Common Issues